useHotkeys

 useHotkeys({...}, [], { disabled: !isActive });

-Some keys are reserved in the browsers by default.
-For example, pressing up and down arrow keys scrolls the webpage.
+Some keys are reserved in browsers by default.
+For example, pressing the up and down arrow keys scrolls the webpage.
 If you want to prevent that default behavior for all hotkeys defined in the hook, use the preventDefault option.

 useHotkeys({...}, [], { preventDefault: true });